 According to the Dependency Tree, words are tagged by Natural Language Processing technologies within their context and type.
 Sometimes, understanding a word’s context is not easy.
 A Search Engine can use phrase-based occurrence correlations such as “Word2Vec” to understand the word’s context.

-For example, according to Hidden Markov Models, if the word “the” is used in an article, the next word is probably a noun by 40% probability, an adjective with 20% probability, a number with 20% probability.
+For example, according to Hidden Markov Models, if the word “the” is used in an article, the next word is probably a noun by 40% probability, an adjective with 20% probability, or a number with 20% probability.
 Thus, when the word “can” comes after the word “the”, it can be understood that it is used in a sentence as an object, not a modal verb.

 Such sequences appeared to occur not only in “N-2 Analysis” but also in longer “N-grams” analysis samples.